- You are in a position of trust with your patients and their carers and you must not abuse that professional position.

 - your former professional relationship may still influence the relationship

-- the patient was vulnerable when you were treating them and may still be vulnerable, or
+- the patient was vulnerable when they were under your care and may still be vulnerable, or

 - you may still be caring for other members of the patient’s family.

 - If you are aware that a colleague or other healthcare professional has breached personal or sexual boundaries with a patient or carer you should speak to the colleague, if possible, and alert them to the dangers of this unprofessional behaviour.